Best practices for file exclusions and preservation policies

 Learn more about how to use these methods to include and exclude files.

 Use this option if:

 - You want to make sure that a certain file type is excluded from all backups

 - Select an organization.

 - From the Actions menu, select Device backup defaults.

 - Browse to Filename Exclusions.

-- Add new exclusions: Enter a filename pattern, or enter text in the form of a regular expression (regex) to exclude from backup.
+- Enter filename patterns, or enter regular expressions (regex) to exclude from backup.